Francesco-Littarru/Read4Me/docs/source/index.rst

 - **Python Modules**, to build a news dataset, to process topics and documents, and to manage telegram user's data.
 - **Python Scripts** that can be run from a bash console, to automate the corpus and topics creation and processing.

-Go the the :ref:`Main Telegram Bot <main_tg_bot>` section to see what you can do with the bot and how it works.
+Go the the :ref:`Main Telegram Bot User Guide<main_tg_bot>` section to see what you can do with the bot and how it works.

 In the :ref:`Modules Documentation <modules_doc>` is described each module in detail with examples of usage.